www-codeblock-io/Sovereign/README.md

 # Project description
 This project is for anyone looking to setup there own Bitcoin node using a Laptop running Linux with the required software to use hardware wallets and interact with the Bitcoin network in a secure and sovereign manner.

-When installing new software it is my recommendation to always consult the official software installation instructions first.
-This is usually but not allwaystl the official projects Github repo.
-This will generally have the most robust queries and bugs already logged and answered by the project maintainer.
-With this in mind I have included a link to each official project page under each new software heading.
+I recommend to always consult a software projects official installation instructions in the first instance.
+This will generally have the most robust queries and bugs already logged by users and answered by the project maintainers.
+With this in mind I have included a link to each official project page under every new software heading.

-Think of this as more of a guide with some trouble shooting tips.
-I have included all the Terminal commands that I run to achieve a working system and will include the date of when the project was last updated as a title subheading.
+Think of this as a general guide with some trouble shooting tips.
+I have included all the Terminal commands that I personally run to achieve a working system.